 Beware the non-thriving child with diarrhoea.

-And beware chronic diarrhoea.
+And beware of chronic diarrhoea.

 But what happened to Conor?

-Conor’s Dad calls to say that Conor’s 3 year old sister at home is now vomiting too!
-But it’s OK – He’s not too worried about her and Conor’s Mum has advised his Dad to start giving her regular sips of Dioralyte at home…
+Conor’s Dad calls to say that Conor’s 3-year-old sister at home is now vomiting, too!
+But it’s OK – He’s not too worried about her, and Conor’s Mum has advised his Dad to start giving her regular sips of Dioralyte at home…

 References